Jhaempyre/mfdp-/README.md

 ---COPY THE FOLLOWING (USE sudo if needed , errors like permission denied) The most problematic part was this , which was like gpg agent errror: permission denied... we solved this as :
 --another problem arised like it is getting signed but not asking for passphrase
+>>solved this by some steps now asking for passpharase will chek again but the commit going
+>>there is being said unverified
 >> gpg --full-generate-key
 Choose RSA and RSA (default).
 Enter 4096 (recommended for security).